Decoding street network morphologies and their correlation to travel mode choice: Discussion

 A key limitation of this study concerns the spatial units used to segment cities, which are based on the U.S. Census Bureau’s administrative divisions, specifically the tracts.
 While these units effectively capture a diverse range of modal and street structure patterns, they may encompass internal heterogeneity, potentially concentrating certain mobility modes or street types and compromising the representativeness of the data.
 Smaller units such as blocks or sub-blocks could provide greater granularity, but their use would result in a very large number of highly homogeneous observations, increasing the likelihood of outliers and distorting aggregated indicators.
 For this reason, the use of tracts offers a practical balance between spatial detail and data manageability.
 Moreover, the analysis adopts a planar representation of urban space \citep{boeing2020planarity,bruyns}, which limits its ability to account for topographic factors such as slope, natural barriers, or elevation changes—elements that have been shown to significantly influence both mobility patterns and the structural configuration of street networks \citep{zhou2021relief,tp1}.
 These methodological constraints should be taken into account when interpreting the findings and point to the value of incorporating three-dimensional urban models in future research to achieve a more comprehensive understanding of spatial and functional dynamics.

 Looking forward, future research should aim to deepen the theoretical and empirical understanding of how street network morphology shapes — and is shaped by — broader socio-spatial processes.
 While this study provided a scalable and transferable method to classify urban form and relate it to travel behavior, further work is needed to explore how these morphological patterns interact with topographic constraints, land use configurations, environmental risks, and infrastructural inequalities.
 In particular, we see potential in developing a critical and computational framework that bridges urban theory with topological analysis and open-source data tools.
 This would enable the construction of comparative morphologies across diverse geographies — especially in cities of the Global South — and support planning efforts focused on equitable, resilient, and sustainable urban transformations.
+By coupling computational morphology with behavioral data, this work contributes to the emerging paradigm of morphological informatics, advancing the use of data-driven typologies to inform urban mobility policy.